 The International Field Program places students in challenging countries.
 With those challenges come certain risks, the most serious of which is a potential personal danger to students.
-The IFP, going into its fifteenth summer, has experienced student illness, theft and mugging, and a bombing in Kampala, Uganda that did not affect IFP students.
+The IFP has experienced student illness, theft, mugging, and other forms of violence.
 In a small number of cases, we have had students leave their IFP for personal or health reasons.
 Though we have not had a major incident that required serious intervention, we must anticipate and plan for such an event.

 The types of emergencies for which a student may need to evacuate include:

 - Accident and injury

 - Personal or psychological problems

 - Family emergency